dictation-toolbox/Caster/docs/readthedocs/Installation/Dragon_NaturallySpeaking.md

-3. ### NatLink
+2. ### NatLink

    Download and install [Natlink](https://sourceforge.net/projects/natlink/files/natlink/natlink4.2/).
 Use `Natlink-4.2` or newer.

-4. ### Caster
+3. ### Caster

-   1. Download Caster from the [master branch](https://github.com/dictation-toolbox/Caster/archive/master.zip).
+   > 1. Download Caster from the [master branch](https://github.com/dictation-toolbox/Caster/archive/master.zip).
-   2. Open up the zip file downloaded
+   > 2. Open up the zip file downloaded
-   3. Copy the contents of `Caster-master` folder.
+   > 3. Copy the contents of `Caster-master` folder.
 You can put it anywhere but it is common to use `%USERPROFILE%\Documents\Caster`.
-   4. Install dependencies and set up Natlink by running `Caster/Install_Caster_DNS-WSR.bat`. *Note: For this to work correctly, Python must be installed to `C:/Python27` *
+   > 4. Install dependencies and set up Natlink by running `Caster/Install_Caster_DNS-WSR.bat`. *Note: For this to work correctly, Python must be installed to `C:/Python27` **
-   5. *Optional Step* for Caster's`Legion` MouseGrid - Legion Feature available on Windows 8 and above.
+   > 5. **Optional Step* for Caster's`Legion` MouseGrid - Legion Feature available on Windows 8 and above.
-      - The Legion MouseGrid requires [Microsoft Visual C++ Redistributable Packages for Visual Studio 2015, 2017 and 2019 (x86).](https://support.microsoft.com/en-nz/help/2977003/the-latest-supported-visual-c-downloads) Note: Should not be needed if Windows 10 is up-to-date.
+   > 6. The Legion MouseGrid requires [Microsoft Visual C++ Redistributable Packages for Visual Studio 2015, 2017 and 2019 (x86).](https://support.microsoft.com/en-nz/help/2977003/the-latest-supported-visual-c-downloads) Note: Should not be needed if Windows 10 is up-to-date.

-5. **Setup and launch DNS for Classic Install.**
+4. ### **Setup and launch DNS for Classic Install.**

-   1. Start or restart Dragon. `Click Run_Caster_DNS.bat` Status Window appear and load Caster.
+   > 1. Start or restart Dragon. `Click Run_Caster_DNS.bat` Status Window appear and load Caster.
 Once loaded Caster commands should be available to dictate.
-   2. To test this, open Window's Notepad and try saying `arch brov char delta` producing `abcd` text.
+   > 2. To test this, open Window's Notepad and try saying `arch brov char delta` producing `abcd` text.

 ### Update Caster
   1. Backup `%USERPROFILE%\Documents\Caster`